LWachtel1/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

-1. BYTE-CEPS should work on Windows, macOS and Linux that has Java 11 installed.
+1. BYTE-CEPS should work on Windows, macOS and Linux where Java 11 is installed.
 2. BYTE-CEPS should be able to store data locally.
 3. BYTE-CEPS should be able to work offline.
 4. BYTE-CEPS should be easy to use.